Belarus

 • Rural roads: 90 km/h

-• Road conditions vary; exercise caution, especially on rural roads.
+• Road conditions: Vary; exercise caution, especially on rural or forested roads.

-• International Driving Permit (IDP) is recommended alongside your national driver's license.
+• International Driving Permit (IDP): Recommended alongside your national driver’s license.

 Important Considerations

-• Vignette System: Belarus uses a vignette system for road use.
-Check https://www.belroad.by/ for the latest information.
+• Vignette System: Belarus is considering implementing a vignette system for road use.
+Check https://www.dorogi.by/ for the latest information.

-• Road Safety: Belarus has been improving road safety, but remain vigilant, especially at night or in rural areas.
+• Road Safety: Remain vigilant, especially at night or in rural areas.

 • GPS and Maps: While GPS is generally reliable, keep an updated physical map as a backup.